How to Winterize Your Pre-Engineered Metal Building

 If you have a pressure washer or have the means to borrow or rent one, it’s a good idea to give your building a nice rinse before the winter weather hits.
 Make sure you do this when the weather is still fairly warm so no residual water freezes over windows or doors; making them more difficult to open when you need to.

-Bonus Tip: If the inside of your pre engineered metal building is constructed in a way that allows you to do so without damaging anything else inside, you can also pressure wash the inside walls of the building.
-If you’re worried about getting water on equipment or the flooring of your building would become damaged, you can wipe down walls with a wet rag or sponge instead.
+Bonus Tip: If the inside of your pre-engineered metal building is constructed in a way that allows you to do so without damaging anything else inside, you can also pressure wash the inside walls of the building.
+Set your pressure washer to low and use a mixture of warm water and mild household cleaner.
+Be sure to rinse thoroughly when you’re done.

 Pressure washer cleaning a building exterior to winterize